San Francisco Republican Party

 OPPOSE:

 SFUSD has significant unspent money from previous bonds, is in the process of closing schools, and is currently facing a large deficit.
+So why do they need yet another general obligation bond?

 Prop B: Community Health and Medical Facilities, Street Safety, Public Spaces and Shelter to Reduce Homelessness Bond